 Hair Care Tip: Don’t forget to avoid products that can dry out your hair.
 Since you have a chevelure full of thick little twists, you need to make sure that they won’t get tangled: co-washing with gentle, organic products is crucial.
 To stay away from frizz, deep-conditioning and sulfate-free shampoos will be your best friends.

 Type 4: Kinky Hair

-Though some people think that the density of kinky hair makes it invulnerable to damage, the type 4 is very fragile and delicate.
-If you have a closer look to its pattern, you will see that the tightly coiled locks move in a zigzag manner.
+Though some people think that the density of kinky hair makes it invulnerable to damage, type 4 hair is very fragile and delicate.
+If you have a closer look at its pattern, you will see that the tightly coiled locks move in a zigzag manner.
 Keep in mind that this is the driest hair type that is super prone to breakage.
-Yet, the look of such manes are the ones to remember.
+Yet, the looks of such manes are the ones to remember.

 Kinky 4A Hair

 The circumference of the 4a hair type can fit a crochet needle.
 And the thinner the twists are, the more tangles you need to fight with, and that’s probably one of the main pitfalls of this texture.
 Of course, when it comes to styling, all types of kinky hair need to go through seven circles of softening and moisturizing preparation, and this one isn’t an exception.

 Hair Care Tip: The very first thing you should do to take care of your hair is to get the right detangling brush designed for wiry hair.
 A leave-in moisturizer is something that you should use every day to get a decent look.
 As an essential part of your wash-and-go styling, a curling cream will be the best choice.

 Kinky 4B Hair

 The density of 4b hair usually creates a Z-like pattern.
 The strands are packed tightly with one another, forming a puffy chevelure with little curly edges that stick out at the ends.
 When this type is cut short, it gives more room for styling creativity than the previous ones, as its texture is a bit softer and thus more manageable.